Background and further detail

 - A Bioinformatics Unit for handling and interpreting the complex genomic data will underpin this research.

-- Being part of a national network of a much wider range of clinical and research activities that are already active in the UK.
+- Being part of BLF's Mesothelioma Research Network that brings together a wide range of clinical and research activities already active in the UK.

 - Patient and public engagement through existing clinical and patient networks including Mesothelioma UK and the June Hancock Trust.
 As well as regular meetings with patient interest groups and public lectures.